 Being prescribed regular exercise as part of a treatment program for managing symptoms of anxiety and depression is not uncommon these days because it works and can be used along with or as an alternative to mood stabilisers and antidepressants such as the SSRIs.

-Back in 1979 Jon Kabat-Zinn introduced the Mindfulness Stress-Based Stress Reduction to help those dealing with the trauma and stress of severe illness.
-Since then the 8-week MBSR program that combines mindfulness and yoga has been taught around the world as a highly effective way to combat stress.
+Back in 1979, Jon Kabat-Zinn introduced the Mindfulness Stress-Based Stress Reduction to help those dealing with the trauma and stress of severe illness.
+Since then the 8-week MBSR program that combines meditation and yoga has been taught around the world as a highly effective way to combat stress.